Accelerated Nursing Programs in North Carolina (BSN & MSN)

 The 13 months Accelerated BSN Path gives students an opportunity to earn a nursing degree in a short duration.
 With a January start date, it is a full-time rigorous plan of study where students are encouraged to engage in an array of clinical and interprofessional experiences.
 The program allows students to explore various aspects of nursing such as mental health, child and adult health, maternal and newborn and community health, thereby preparing them to work in any field of nursing.

-What Next in NC After Completing My Accelerated Nursing Program?
+What Next After Completing My Accelerated Nursing Program in NC?

 Get My RN License: